Musée Magnin: Paintings

-Italian art is equally well represented, especially by the Venetian Schools of the 16th century (among which Christ and the Adultress by Giovanni Cariani is one of the highlights) and the 18th century (Giovanni Battista Tiepolo, Giovanni Antonio Pellegrini...).
-There are also examples from both the Lombardian and Neapolitan Schools (Giovanni Stefano Danedi called Montalto, Giovanni Battista Cerano, Gaspare Traversi...).
+Italian art is equally well represented, especially by the Venetian Schools of the 16th century (among which Christ and the Adultress by Giovanni Cariani is one of the highlights) and the 18th century (notably Giovanni Battista Tiepolo, Giovanni Antonio Pellegrini).
+There are also examples from both the Lombardian and Neapolitan Schools (notably Giovanni Stefano Danedi called Montalto, Giovanni Battista Cerano, Gaspare Traversi).